Lukas-Netz/se-rwth.github.io/_pages/teaching.md

 and semantic analysis and generation techniques are discussed.
 DSLs are always suitable where non-computer scientists deal with computers and have to describe complex issues using models.

+* Master level, usually given in Summer
+* Mainly for Computer Science

 {% include trennlinie.html %}